smaroukis/van-build/_projects/Design-Function-Layout.md

 ---
 index: 4
-title: "Design and Layout"
+title: "→ Design and Layout"
 featured_image: /img/design-header.jpg
 ---

-TODO: images to gallery

 The goal of the build is as more than just a weekender, but fully livable.
 Since the van is the extended length version, we decided to put the shower in the back as a wet room.